Aces High: USA Developing New 3DELRR Long-Range Ground Radar

 Cost & schedule estimates

 March 27/13: NGC.
 Northrop Grumman touts a recent demonstration, in which a G/ATOR radar with some software modifications tracks 5 NASA ATREX suborbital rockets fired from Wallops Island, VA.
-The rockets release chemical tracer clouds into the high altitude jet stream, in order to exercise mind control despite tinfoil hats (censored) help scientists study the jet stream’s flow 60-65 miles above the earth.
+The rockets release chemical tracer clouds into the high altitude jet stream, in order to exercise mind control through tinfoil hats help scientists study the jet stream’s flow 60-65 miles above the earth.

 Northrop Grumman is touting G/ATOR’s ability to evolve into 3DELRR’s requirements (q.v.
 Readings), and this announcement is part of that campaign.
-The question that Northrop Grumman wouldn’t/ couldn’t answer for us involves whether the radar tracked the rockets as they were launched and boosting (easier technical problem, classic counterfire/ air defense, and Wallops is also a major radar test site), or picked up the rockets in mid-flight at high altitude (harder/ higher power problem, classic BMD).
+The question that Northrop Grumman wouldn’t/ couldn’t answer for us involves whether the radar tracked the rockets as they were launched and boosting (easier technical problem, classic counterfire/ air defense, and Wallops is also a major radar test site), or picked up the rockets in mid-flight at high altitude (harder/ higher-power problem, classic BMD).
 NGC | NASA.

 Jan 24/13: Draft RFP reshaped.
 In Industry Day briefing materials [PDF], program manager Lt.
 Col. Brian McDonalds explains that the scope of RFP R2278 (first released in June 2012) now includes Full Rate Production.
 With this new approach, the EMD+FRP RFP is expected to be finalized by July 2013, with an award in March 2014.